kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

      to bind the socket to locally.
 The *local_host* and *local_port* are looked up using getaddrinfo(), similarly to *host* and *port*.

+   On Windows with :class:`ProactorEventLoop`, SSL/TLS is not supported.

    .. seealso::

       The :func:`open_connection` function can be used to get a pair of